-The weathered zone (~25 m) consisting of upper saprolite (~13 m) and lower sap rock (13-25m.) varies from meagre to 17 m.bgl in granitic formation and meagre to 62 m. in metasediments.
+The top weathered zone (~25 m) consisting of upper saprolite (~13 m) and lower sap rock (13- 25m.) varies from meagre to 17 m.bgl in granitic formation and meagre to 62 m. in metasediments.
 It has gone dry in considerable part due to overexploitation.
-Spatial distribution of weathering depth zone map is given in Fig. 3.4.
+Spatial distribution of weathered depth zone is given in Fig. 3.4.
 Thickness of weathered zone is in the range of 10-20 m in most part of area covering ~51% of area, shallow weathering (< 10 m) occurs in 40 % of the area and deep weathering (> 20 m) occurs in rest of the area.
 Shallow weathering mostly seen in granitic areas along the NE and central part of the district.
 Ground water yield from weathered granite/gneiss aquifer varies from <0.1 to 1 lps (avg: 0.8 lps) in granites and from 0.01 to 4 lps (avg: 1.0 lps) in metasediments.
 The transmissivity varies from 1-14 m2/day in granites and upto 53 m2/day in weathered metasediment aquifer.

 Fig. 3.4.
-Depth to weathering map of Nandyal District
+Weathered zone thickness in Nandyal District

 Fig. 3.5..
-Graphical representation of weathering depth in Nandyal district
+Graphical representation of weathering thickness in Nandyal district